The Factory (song)

 "The Factory" is a song written by Bud McGuire, and recorded by American country music artist Kenny Rogers.
-It was released in January 1988 as the third single from the album I Prefer the Moonlight.
-The song reached number 6 on the Billboard Hot Country Singles & Tracks chart, number 4 in R&R, number 1 in Cashbox and number 1 in Gavin.
-Bud McGuire is the brother of Mike McGuire, founding member and drummer of the country music group Shenandoah.
+It was released in January 1988 as the third single from the album I Prefer the Moonlight and reached at number 6 on the Billboard Hot Country Singles & Tracks chart.

 Content

 The song is about the life, dreams, hopes and struggles of McGuire's father, Harvey.
+Bud McGuire is the brother of Mike McGuire, founding member and drummer of the country music group Shenandoah.